yashp23dev/Jenkins_Upgradev3/README.md

 ## Contributing

-If you want to contribute to this project, follow the guidelines outlined in the [Contributing Guide](CONTRIBUTING.md).
+If you want to contribute to this project, then follow the guidelines outlined in the [Contributing Guide](CONTRIBUTING.md).
 Contributions, bug reports, and feature requests are welcome.

 ## License